 Use the Fastest Mining Pool

 The connecting speed of different pool in different countries may be very different.
 The connecting speed of the mining pool will have a great influence on the mining speed of the miner.
-Under the worst of conditions, miner has problem starting mining because of the delay of connection to the mining pool.
-So it is very important to find out the fastest mining pool in your occasion.
+Under undesirable conditions, the miner could have problem getting started.
+So it is very important to find out the fastest mining pool applicable.